gromacs/gromacs/docs/user-guide/run-time-errors.rst

 Stepsize too small, or no change in energy.
 Converged to machine precision, but not to the requested precision
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is not an error as such.
-It is simply informing you that during the energy minimization process it reached the limit possible to minimize the structure with your current parameters.
+This may not be an error as such.
+It is simply informing you that during the energy minimization process mdrun reached the limit possible to minimize the structure with your current parameters.
 It does not mean that the system has not been minimized fully, but in some situations that may be the case.
 If the system has a significant amount of water present, then an E\ :sub:`pot` of the order of -10\ :sup:`5` to -10\ :sup:`6` (in conjunction with an F\ :sub:`max` between 10